man has consultation with doctor

 Sometimes epilepsy does change a relationship.
 Some people might need to rely more on those around them, both practically and emotionally.
 Relationships can change, as epilepsy can impact on the individual and those close to them.
 These changes can be positive – many people with epilepsy find that their relationships with partners, family, and friends can grow, be stronger, and become more supportive and encouraging.

-Issues for women and girls
+Specific issues for women and girls

 For some women and girls with epilepsy, hormone level changes affect when their epilepsy starts, how often seizures happen, and whether their epilepsy goes away.
 Hormone levels change during puberty, through the menstrual cycle, during pregnancy, and during the menopause.

 Some types of contraception can be affected by ASM, making it less effective in preventing pregnancy.
 Talking this through with your doctor is important to help you decide on the right contraception for you.
-If you are thinking of starting a family, it is essential to talk to your neurologist about your epilepsy treatment for your pregnancy and for when your baby arrives.

 Getting specialist advice, or preconception counselling, before you become pregnant can help to keep you and your baby safe.
 Although the vast majority of women with epilepsy will have a healthy baby, some ASM can affect the development of an unborn baby.
-Risks depend on the type of ASM prescribed, the dose, and each individual situation, and they need to be balanced with seizure control.
-These issues will be considered when deciding whether to start treatment, and what treatment would be suitable.

 If you start taking ASM, your neurologist should plan for the possibility of you taking ASM long-term, even if you are not thinking about becoming pregnant at the moment.